-First, let’s talk about what they are and what they do.
+First, let’s talk about what transmission additives are and what they do.

 Your transmission fluid serves a few vital roles.
 It acts as a hydraulic fluid to enable shifting, protects gears and bearings against wear, manages heat and provides frictional properties to ensure smooth, consistent shifts.